 There are other key factors proven to be important for identifying polyps during a colonoscopy including bowel preparation, length of time for colonoscopic examination, and experience and training of the endoscopist.
 Patients must take the full bowel preparation as directed by their physician before a colonoscopy.
 Proper bowel preparation is important so that the physician can clearly see the entire colon.
 According to ASGE guidelines, physicians performing a colonoscopy should have an average withdrawal time of six minutes or more for a thorough exam.
 A qualified physician to do colonoscopy should have specific training in endoscopy and be board certified.
 To find a qualified gastrointestinal endoscopist in your area, go to the "Find a doctor" link at www.asge.org.

 If a polyp is discovered during a colonoscopy, the physician will most likely take a tissue sample or entirely remove the polyp during the same examination.
 Doctors generally recommend removing all polyps from the large intestine and rectum because of the potential of some polyps to become cancers.
-Polyps are removed during a colonoscopy procedure using a cutting instrument or an electrified wire loop called a snare.
-If a polyp cannot be removed during colonoscopy due to size or anatomical location, an ink tattoo may be placed at the site and surgery may be required for the polyp’s removal.
+Polyps are removed during a colonoscopy procedure using a cutting instrument or a cautery technique using a loop called a snare.
+If a polyp cannot be removed during colonoscopy due to size or anatomical location, an ink tattoo may be placed at the site and surgery may be required for the polyp's removal.
 During a colonoscopy, the patient is sedated and comfortable.
-Most patients are not even aware that the procedure has taken place afterward.
+Afterwards, most patients are not even aware that the procedure has taken place.

 If a polyp is found to be a cancer, treatment depends on whether the cancer is likely to have spread.
 The risk of spread is determined by microscopic examination of the polyp by a pathologist.
 If the risk is low, no further treatment is necessary.
 If the risk is high, particularly if the cancer has invaded beyond the superficial layers of the polyp, the affected segment of the large intestine may need to be removed surgically.
 Removal of colorectal polyps does prevent a cancer from developing at that one location, but the patient may be at risk to develop polyps at other locations.
 Close follow-up is indicated for these patients.
-When a person has a polyp removed, the entire large intestine and rectum are examined by colonoscopy at regular intervals as determined by the number and type of polyps identified.
+Once a person has had an adenomatous polyp removed, he or she will require surveillance of the colon and rectum by colonoscopy at regular intervals determined by the number and type of polyps identified.

 ARE THERE ANY FOODS OR HABITS THAT CAUSE COLORECTAL POLYPS AND CANCER?